Glorious First of June: Melee

 Dismasted, Defence was unable to hold any of her various opponents to a protracted duel, and by 13:00 was threatened by the damaged Républicain moving from the east.
 Although Républicain later hauled off to join Villaret to the north, Gambier requested support for his ship from the fleet's frigates and was aided by under Captain William Bentinck.
 As Impétueux passed she fired on Phaeton, to which Bentinck responded with several broadsides of his own.
 Invincible, the only ship of the forward division of the British centre to engage the enemy closely, became embroiled in the confusion surrounding Queen Charlotte.
 Invincibles guns drove Juste onto the broadside of Queen Charlotte, where she was forced to surrender to Lieutenant Henry Blackwood in a boat from Invincible.
 Among the other ships of the division there were only minor casualties, although lost several yards and was only brought back into line by the quick reactions of two junior officers, Lieutenant Robert Otway and Midshipman Charles Dashwood.

-Lord Howe on the deck of HMS Queen Charlotte 1 June 1794, painted by Mather Brown.